rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-12-14-4-configurable-phpstan-rules-that-help-rector-merge-188-pull-request-a-month.md

 It didn't cause any runtime troubles, but it was a code smell.
 To avoid [more broken windows](https://blog.codinghorror.com/the-broken-window-theory/), we've added a custom PHPStan rule.

-This rule check classes of specific type, and makes sure there **is exactly 1 method** used from defined list:
+This [OnlyOneClassMethodRule](https://github.com/symplify/symplify/blob/master/packages/phpstan-rules/src/Rules/OnlyOneClassMethodRule.php) checks classes of specific type(s), and makes sure there **is exactly 1 method** used from defined list:

 ```yaml
 # phpstan.neon